 HSTS stands for HTTP Secure Transport Security.
 HSTS came into existence in 2009 and was adopted by IEFT in 2012, see https://tools.ietf.org/html/rfc6797 for more info.
 Major browsers quickly implemented the new proposal.
 HSTS guards against passive and active network attacks.
 It does not guard against any server or browser vulnerabilities.

 Hackers can easily obtain sensitive data like usernames and passwords transmitted from a browser to a site that does not have HSTS enabled.
+The most common way an attacker can capture data is when the attacker positions traffic "sniffing" software on a network.
+When a user types in the website address manually without the https prefix is when the attack is the most susceptible.
+The first pieces of header information are sent unencrypted to the server.
 As most Administrators and Web Developers have learned they need to secure their web applications and websites with an SSL certificate but yet most sites don’t have HSTS enabled.
-By the end of 2020, I tested 1500 sites and only 37 of them had HSTS enabled.
+By the end of 2020, we tested 1500 sites and only 37 of them had HSTS enabled.

 HSTS is a standard that ensures the connection between a server and a browser is HTTPS and always HTTPS.
 It replaces the need to redirect using http to https.
 In cases where images or a file being referenced, if HSTS is not enabled, the browser displays a warning near the SSL secure lock telling the user that the site is not all the way secured.
 If HSTS is enabled then it forces a secure connection between the server and browser.